-Open Studio Day is for art lovers
+Open Studio Day gives art lovers a special treat

 Four artists whose studios are along Padgettown Road will hold an open studio day Nov.
 21 to showcase their work in iron, pottery, fiber and fused glass.